 We provide affordable and reliable door to door transport, with assistance if needed to people who are unable to access mainstream transport due to mobility restrictions because of age or disability, reside in the Sutherland Shire and live independently.

-Activus Transport is funded by the State and Federal Government under the Commonwealth Home Support Program.
+Activus Transport Ltd, is funded by the State and Federal Government under the Commonwealth Home Support Program.
 (CHSP)

 The service is supported by a team of dedicated volunteers who give their time and skills to provide individual and group transport services.
 Volunteers are a vital and very much needed part of our service and keep our transport service moving